 If you’re after some catering that cares about the environment, check out our sustainability rating.
 At Order-In, we ask all of our suppliers a few questions regarding sustainability practices and give them a rating out of 5 depending on their answers.
 This means you can still enjoy delicious catering without having a guilty conscious.

 Doggy bags are a great way to reduce food waste!
 Extra food can be placed in the office kitchen for other staff to enjoy, or allow staff to take doggy bags home.

-When possible, use reusable plates, serve ware, cutlery and glasses.
 At your next working lunch, conference or corporate event, use glasses and pitchers of water instead of bottled water.

 When choosing disposal items, choose utensils and serve ware that can be recycled or composted.

 At Order-In, we make sustainable packaging a priority.
 We recommend and provide bio-degradable corporate catering boxes and utensils to our corporate caterers.

 Storing food correctly to optimise its lifespan not only avoids food poisoning, but gives people a change to polish off those leftovers before they head to the bin.
 Make sure your fridge and freezer are set to the correct temperature.
 Cold food should be stored in the fridge at 5 degrees or colder to reduce the spread of bacteria.
 The freezer should be less than -18 degrees.
 Store any leftover food in airtight containers or wraps.

 Here are some additional tips for organising your fridge.